tenzir/tenzir/web/docs/tql2/operators/save_splunk.md

 ### `max_content_length = int (optional)`

 The maximum size of the message body.
 A message may consist of multiple events.
-If a single event is larger than this limit, it is dropped.
+If a single event is larger than this limit, it is dropped and a warning is emitted.
 The default is `5MB`.

+This corresponds with Splunk's [`max_content_length`](https://docs.splunk.com/Documentation/Splunk/9.3.1/Admin/Limitsconf#.5Bhttp_input.5D) option.
+Be aware that [Splunk Cloud has a default of `1MB`](https://docs.splunk.com/Documentation/SplunkCloud/9.2.2406/Service/SplunkCloudservice#Using_HTTP_Event_Collector_.28HEC.29) for `max_content_length`.

 ### `send_timeout = duration (optional)`

 The maximum amount of time for which the `splunk` operator aggregates messages before sending them out to Splunk.

-The default is `5s`.
+### `compress = bool (optional)`

+Whether to compress the message body using standard gzip.
+Compression is enabled by default.

 ## Examples
 ```tql